terjeio/ioSender/readme.md

 Edge pre-releases can be [downloaded from here](https://www.io-engineering.com/downloads), they contains changes yet to be incorporated in a main release and might be buggy and even break existing functionality.
 Use with care and please [post feedback](https://github.com/terjeio/ioSender/discussions/436) on any issues encountered!

+2.0.47p5:

+* [PR #491](https://github.com/terjeio/ioSender/pull/491) merged.
+Adds spindle dir combobox in threading wizard.

+* Added option to set "breakpoints" in programs that will halt execution with a feed hold \(M0\).
+Press _\<Cycle Start\>_ to continue after a break.
+Breakpoints are set via the popup menu available in the program listing.

+* Added option to add line numbers to gcode programs that does not have them.
+Enable in the _Settings: App_ tab, _Main_ group.
+If the controller is configured to output line numbers and line numbers are present in the program the current executing line will be flagged with "@" in the program listing.

+* Fix for arcs not displaying correctly when relative motion is active.
+Ref. issue [#499](https://github.com/terjeio/ioSender/issues/499).

+* Added methods to allow mapping shortcut keys for jogging all axes.
+Ref. discussion [#494](https://github.com/terjeio/ioSender/discussions/494).

+* Added option to select continuous jog in the jog UI, enabled touch control.
+Ref. issue [#498](https://github.com/terjeio/ioSender/issues/498) and [#468](https://github.com/terjeio/ioSender/issues/468).

+* Added support for navigating SD card directories.
+Note that this feature requires the controller to be configured to handle it, a $650 option for grblHAL.

+* Spindle can now be stopped in _Hold_ state.

+* Tool table is now sorted numerically, added tool name to listing when available from the controller.

+* Internal changes, some are work in progress such as full support for rotation commands and flow control.

+2.0.47p4:

+* Bug fix.

 2.0.47p3:

 * Camera view crosshair can be moved (dragged) by \<SHIFT\> left clicking the left mouse button at the cross intersection to compensate for parallax. \<SHIFT\> right click to restore it to the center.